What is patellar instability?

 What are the signs and symptoms of patellar instability?

 Your child may experience pain, swelling, stiffness, difficulty walking on the affected limb, and/or buckling, catching, or locking sensation in the knee.
-Lastly, there may also be noticeable deformity in the affected knee.
+Lastly, there may also be a noticeable deformity in the affected knee.

 Most patients experience a sensation that the kneecap has shifted or moved out of place.
 Usually, the kneecap will move back in on its own but sometimes it will need to be put back in place in the Emergency Room.